TkMajor12/Sheet-Smith/README.md

 # Sheet Smith

-The Character Creator is a web application that allows users to create and store character sheets for Dungeons & Dragons 5th Edition.
+Sheet Smith is a web application that allows users to create and store character sheets for Dungeons & Dragons 5th Edition.
 This application is built using Flask, a Python web framework, and can be run on any system that has Python and Flask installed.

 ## Installation

-To install the Character Creator, follow these steps:
+To install Sheet Smith, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies using pip.
 You can do this by running the following command in the terminal: `pip install -r requirements.txt`.